An independent guide to Val Thorens

 The bedrooms are en suite, and have TV/DVD player.
 Chloe sleeps 8-10, Mathilde and Noella 8.

 A large chalet in a building attached to the Chalet des Neiges, Chalet le Sommet sleeps 24-28.
+Due to its location, there are great views over the resort and of the mountains.
 It has an open fireplace, and free wifi; all rooms are en suite with balcony; and there's access to the small pool and sauna in Chalet des Neiges.

 Skiworld is a chalet specialist, and with twenty chalets, it's easily the biggest operator in Val Thorens.
-Their reputation is good, and they tend to offer an optional programme of lively evening events.
+Their reputation is good.
+They are competitive on price rather than at the luxury end of the market.
+They tend to offer an optional programme of lively evening events.

 They have three categories of chalet - classic, superior, and signature.
 All the Val Thorens chalets are 'classic', except Phoenix, which is rated 'superior.'